34.1 C

 Before you start writing a professional student resume for an internship, make sure you read this –

-Read the Internship description thoroughly and carefully.
+Read the Internship Description thoroughly and carefully

-You should start by reading the job description of the internship that you’re applying for to carefully note the specific skills and abilities the employer is seeking in the successful candidate.
 It will undoubtedly help you decide if the internship is the right fit for you or if you should apply for the internship at all.
 Secondly, note the specific words used in the job description to describe yourself and your strengths, skills, and abilities.
-It passes the ATS (Application Tracking System) software that many employers use to filter and manage applications.

-Research about the employer organization.
+Research about the Employer Organization.

 Make sure you do some preliminary research on the employer or organization advertising the position.
 If you’re planning to join the organization, it is important that you know what the work culture and values of the organization are like and whether it matches your value system.
-If you decide that it is, you can use some of that information in your resume, cover letter, and even the interview to demonstrate to your potential employer that their values match yours.
-You can start researching the company by checking out the company website, especially the ‘About Us’ and ‘Work with Us’ sections on the website.
-You should also investigate the employee and customer reviews on various online portals to get an insight into the company.

 Write a Summary or an Objective Statement